awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 ### Remediation<a name="cis-1.14-remediation"></a>

-**To enable hardware\-based MFA for the root account**
+**To enable hardware\-based MFA for the root user**

-1. Log in to your account using the root credentials\.
+1. Log in to your account using the root user credentials\.

 1. Choose the account name near the top\-right corner of the page and then choose **My Security Credentials**\.